hpc-cofc/documentation/acknowledge.md

 # Acknowledgement

+# Why
-Please acknowledge in your publications the role that the CCLA facilities played in your research.
-Alerting our communications staff when a paper is accepted is also appreciated.
+Please acknowledge in your publications and presentations the role that CofC's HPC resources have played in your research and teaching.

-Sample acknowledgement:

-> This research used resources of the University of Oz, which is supported by Glenda the Good Witch under Contract No. DE-XXXX-XXXXXX"

-You may use any variation on this theme, calling out specific simulations or portions of the research that used CCLA resources, or citing specific resources used.

-However, the crucial elements to include are:

-* The spelled out center name \(it's okay to include the acronym, too\): Center for Computing in the Liberal Arts \(CCLA\)
-* Office of Science and U.S. Department of Energy
-* Contract No. DE-XXXX-XXXXXXXX

 We appreciate your conscientiousness in this matter.
-Acknowledgement and pre-publication notification helps the CCLA communicate the importance of its role in science to our sponsors, helping assure the continued availability of this valuable resource.
+Acknowledgement and pre-publication notification helps
+- communicate the role HPC plays on campus teaching and research
+- encourage more faculty, students and staff to incorporate HPC into their teaching and research
+- justify CofC's investment in HPC
+- ensure continued funding and support to keep HPC resources available and growing in the future

+## Reporting success stories
+Please alert our [IT communications department](mailto:drinkuthkh@cofc.edu) about papers and presentations that utilized CofC's HPC resources and personnel.
+Some of these success stories will be highlighted in IT's communication as well as other campus publications.

+## Sample acknowledgement in papers and presentations

+> This research used high peformance computing (HPC) resources at College of Charleston.